 Weekend dispatch available

-Saturday pulls keep Monday starts clean.
-Coordinate Friday afternoon for weekend turns.
+Saturday pulls keep Monday starts clean; coordinate Friday afternoons for weekend turns.

 Insurance and Contractor Account Setup